Kim English (basketball): College career

 English committed to attend the University of Missouri on September 30, 2007.

 As a freshman, English worked his way into the starting lineup, starting 13 out of 16 Big 12 games.
-In the second round of the 2009 NCAA tournament, with Missouri tied 79–79 with Marquette, English came off the bench to replace an injured J.T.
-Tiller and hit two free throws to give Missouri an 81–79 lead en route to an 83–79 victory.
+In the second round of the 2009 NCAA tournament, with Missouri tied 79–79 with Marquette, English came off the bench to replace an injured J. T. Tiller and hit two free throws to give Missouri an 81–79 lead en route to an 83–79 victory.

 English averaged 14 points per game as a sophomore while earning USBWA All-District honors, being named to Dick Vitale's All-Improved Team, and earning Third Team All-Big 12 honors, becoming just the third Mizzou underclassmen to earn All-Big 12 honors.

 As a junior English was unable to improve upon his sophomore year campaign, averaging just 10 points per game.

 As a senior, English averaged 14.5 points per game and made 45.9% of his three-pointers, earning Third Team All-Big 12 honors for the second time.
-Leading Mizzou to the 2012 Big 12 men's basketball tournament championship, Mizzou's second Big 12 Tournament Championship in four years, English was named the Big 12 Tournament Most Outstanding Player after averaging 23 points and shooting 78 percent from the field.
+Leading Mizzou to the 2012 Big 12 men's basketball tournament championship, Mizzou's second Big 12 tournament championship in four years, English was named the Big 12 tournament Most Outstanding Player after averaging 23 points and shooting 78 percent from the field.

 With 107 victories in four years, English, with teammates Marcus Denmon and Steve Moore won more games than any senior class in Mizzou basketball history.

 Professional career

 2012–13 season

 English was selected by the Detroit Pistons with the 44th overall pick in the 2012 NBA draft.
 On July 9, 2012, he joined the Pistons for the 2012 NBA Summer League.
 On July 12, 2012, he signed with the Pistons.
-He was assigned to the Fort Wayne Mad Ants on December 12, 2012, and was recalled a week later.
+He was assigned to the D-League's Fort Wayne Mad Ants on December 12, 2012, and was recalled a week later.